 Bristol-based Daniel Ablitt studied Fine Art at Heriot-Watt University Edinburgh and Cheltenham & Gloucester College of Higher Education and has been practising full-time as an artist since 2002.

-Daniel’s work is exhibited extensively in gallery shows and art fairs in the UK and abroad, including the solo exhibition Foundations at Sarah Wiseman Gallery in Oxford in May 2018, which followed a sell-out show at New York Affordable Art Fair in March.
-His work is represented in many private and public collections.
+Daniel’s work is exhibited extensively in gallery shows and art fairs in the UK and abroad, including the solo exhibitions Journeys at Will’s Art Warehouse in 2019 and Foundations at Sarah Wiseman Gallery in Oxford in May 2018, which followed a sell-out show at New York Affordable Art Fair in March that year.
+His work is represented in many private and public collections around the world.